jbequ5/Carbon--Decentralized-Physics-AI/README.md

 A core architectural feature is the **Trustless Verification and Data Generation System**.
 All evaluation data (stress and benchmark) is generated procedurally at runtime using an open generator seeded by public, unpredictable information.
 This keeps the data fresh and hidden while remaining fully auditable.
 Benchmark data quality is proven through scientific justification of the generator and validation against high-fidelity reference solvers.

 Miners can submit a strategy at any time with zero local training required — the validator will always perform full training and hidden adversarial evaluation.
 Optional low-friction local tools (Estimation Mode and Light Training) are available to help miners arrive at stronger submissions.
-Local loops use different data and stress conditions than the validator’s hidden set.
-Training is an enhancement, not a requirement.
+Local loops use different data and stress conditions than the validator's hidden set.
+Miner training loop is an enhancement, not a requirement.

 ### Validator Workflow

 The validator runs in a reproducible Docker container and accepts structured strategy JSON.
 It dynamically selects the correct neural operator backbone, assembles a deterministic data mixture, trains the model, and evaluates it through a **multi-fidelity pipeline**:

 - **Tier 1 (Fast Filter)**: Low-cost stress testing quickly eliminates weak strategies.
 - **Tier 2 (Full Evaluation)**: Only promising candidates proceed to full hidden stress testing with physics gates.

 During training, the validator performs **online physics residual monitoring** with configurable adaptive responses (such as dynamic loss re-weighting within defined bounds).
-Every run automatically generates a rich **Model Card** containing the exact strategy configuration, training dynamics, held-out metrics, stress results, gate violations with physics explanations, and extracted symbolic features.
-These cards feed the Landscape Agent and provide strong auditability and provenance.
+Every run automatically generates a rich **Model Card** containing the exact strategy configuration, training dynamics, held-out metrics, stress results, gate violations with physics explanations, and extracted symbolic features. **The Model Card and its cryptographic proof are written to the Verification Registry (on-chain) for immutable provenance.** These cards feed the Landscape Agent and provide strong auditability and provenance.

 This design delivers high throughput while preserving the adversarial strength of hidden stress testing.

-### Miner & Agent Workflow (MCP)
+### Miner/Agent Workflow (MCP)

 The MCP layer supports multiple modes so both human miners and autonomous agents can iterate rapidly while receiving **genuine, physics-constrained feedback**:

+- **Simulated / Cached Approximation**: For very early prototyping.

 - **Light Training + Gated Evaluation** (recommended test mode): Reduced training budget followed by held-out evaluation + hidden stress testing + **full physics gates**.
 Produces a real test score quickly.
 Does not affect the official leaderboard but is logged and can contribute (with lower weight) to the Landscape Agent.

-- **Simulated / Cached Approximation**: For very early prototyping.
-- **Full Production Submission**: Complete training + full adversarial stress testing.
+- **Full Production Submission**: Strategy submitted to validators for complete training + full adversarial stress testing.
 Only these submissions can set new best combined scores and earn strong emissions weight.

 Additional capabilities include:
-- **Prior-Informed Warm Starts** from the Landscape Agent (using current best priors or distilled specialists).
+- **Noisy Prior-Informed Warm Starts** from the Landscape Agent (using current best priors or distilled specialists).
 - **Explainable Failure Diagnostics** (locations and types of high residuals or gate violations, spectral issues, uncertainty hotspots, and comparisons to recent successful strategies).
 - **Pareto / Multi-Objective Reporting** in test mode (optional) to surface interesting trade-offs.

 All runs remain fully deterministic.
 Test modes are rate-limited and clearly separated from production submissions.
-This combination enables fast, high-signal iteration without compromising the subnet’s adversarial integrity or incentive alignment.
+This combination enables fast, high-signal iteration without compromising the subnet's adversarial integrity or incentive alignment.

+---

 **Why These Design Choices Matter**:
 - They dramatically increase iteration speed for both humans and autonomous agents.